food-innovation/mock-member-connex/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/food-innovation/mock-member-connex.svg)](https://greenkeeper.io/)

-A mock server that mimics functions from [CyberGlue](http://cyberglue.com)'s [MemberConnex](https://www.memberconnex.com) oAuth2 system.
+A mock server that mimics functions from [CyberGlue](http://cyberglue.com)'s [MemberConnex](https://www.memberconnex.com) system, as needed by Fial.

 Use this for local development when you don't have, or want, access to the real MemberConnex system.